-Make sure to ground yourself before touching the printer, especially the electronics.
+Make sure to ground yourself before touching the printer, especially its electronics.
 Electrostatic discharge can damage electronic components.
-Ground yourself by touching a grounded source.
+Ground yourself by touching a grounded source like the metal power supply housing or your computer case.

 Age Warning

 For users under the age of 18, adult supervision is recommended.
 Beware of choking hazards around small children.